flowxo/flowxo-sdk/README.md

 A special case is where the API returns an error relating to authorization (usually when a REST API returns a status code `401`).

 Use an instance of `AuthError`, which is very similar to `ServiceError`.
-If the service is authorized with OAuth2, the platform will attempt to refresh the OAuth token and retry the request once.
-If that doesn't succeed, or if the service is not authorized with OAuth2, the error will be written to the workflow log.
+If the service is authorized with OAuth 2, the platform will attempt to refresh the OAuth token and retry the request once.
+If that doesn't succeed, or if the service is not authorized with OAuth 2, the error will be written to the workflow log.

 Take care with the tone and style of the message passed to your `AuthError`, as it will be displayed directly to the user.